Castile trial had video evidence — but not of key seconds

 But no video existed of exactly what happened inside the car in the key seconds before Reynolds began filming, leaving a jury to decide whether to believe Officer Jeronimo Yanez’s testimony that Castile was pulling out his gun despite his commands and he fired in fear for his life.

 The jury opted for acquittal, clearing Yanez of manslaughter Friday after five days of deliberation that nearly ended in deadlock.
-Castile’s family cursed and stormed from the courtroom, and despite the acquittal, the city where Yanez works almost immediately announced plans to dismiss him.
+Castile’s family cursed and stormed from the courtroom and citizens flocked by the hundreds to the state Capitol to vent their anger.
+Despite the acquittal, the city where Yanez works almost immediately announced plans to dismiss him.

 The finding was in line with recent history showing trials of police officers often end in non-convictions — nearly 40 percent of the time for those that Philip Stinson, a criminologist at Ohio’s Bowling Green State University, has tracked since 2005.
 That included several recent mistrials or acquittals when officers testified they feared for their lives, Stinson said.